Knole: Knole in the Tudor period

 After Cardinal Bourchier's death in 1486, Knole was occupied by the next four archbishops: John Morton (1487–1500), Henry Deane (1501–1503), William Warham (1504–1532) and finally Thomas Cranmer.
 Sir Thomas More appeared in revels there at the court of Archbishop Morton, whose cognizance (motto) of Benedictus Deus appears above and to either side of a large late Tudor fireplace there.
 Henry VII was an occasional visitor, as in early October and midwinter 1490.

 Cardinal Bourchier had enclosed the park with a pale to make a deer park and it seems that Henry VIII used to visit Archbishop Warham to hunt deer.
 After the death of Warham and before the appointment of his successor, Henry found his properties in nearby Otford and Knole useful residences for his daughter Mary, at the time of the protracted divorce from her mother, Catherine of Aragon.
-She was at Knole from 27 November 1532 – 5 March 1533.
+She was at Knole from 27 November 1532 to 5 March 1533.

 Warham's successor as archbishop, Thomas Cranmer, acquired all the temporalities of the See of Canterbury.
 However, these brought with them substantial debts and complex demands of land management, set against a backdrop of massive land transfers associated with the dissolution of the monasteries and broader assaults on church wealth.
 Cranmer was, therefore, unable to withstand repeated demands from Henry VIII for exchanges of land.
 This was a long-term process stretching between 1536 and 1546, so that there is no need to imagine that Henry wanted Knole, specifically, for example as a deer park.
 In 1537 the manor of Knole, and five other manors and a number of advowsons and chantries largely forming the archbishop's bailiwick of Otford, were 'exchanged' with Henry VIII.
 In return, Cranmer received a package primarily consisting of former abbeys and priories between Canterbury and Dover.

-Knole was granted to Edward Seymour, Duke of Somerset, in August 1547 at the start of his nephew Edward VI's reign, but following Somerset's execution in 1549 it reverted to the Crown.
-Mary gave the residence back to her Archbishop of Canterbury, Reginald Cardinal Pole, but with their deaths in 1558 the house reverted to the Crown.
+Knole was granted to Edward Seymour, 1st Duke of Somerset, in August 1547 at the start of his nephew Edward VI's reign, but following Somerset's execution in 1549 it reverted to the Crown.
+Mary gave the residence back to her Archbishop of Canterbury, Cardinal Reginald Pole, but with their deaths in 1558 the house reverted to the Crown.